shalin-la/pdsnd_github/README.md

 "If you would like to avoid this, make sure the commit messages in the report, follow the guideline and add a note to your next submission.
 The note should explain to the next reviewer that the previous reviewer gave you the option to correct the report alone.."

 This project comprises four parts:
 1. Setting up a repository - Forking and cloning a Udacity repository to my local computer.
-THis will be used to upload my project files.
+This will be used to upload my project files.
+                        -  Created a branch from the initial commit called 'Submissions'

 2. Improve Documentation - Create a branch using Git for adding docstrings and README file for the bikeshare project.
+                        - created a branch from 'submissions' to 'documentation2'

 3. Refactor Code - Create a refactoring branch to improve my code and add missing components to the code.
+                        - created a branch from 'submissions' to 'refactoring2'

 4. Merge Branches - Merge branches to the master branch that will be pushed to the remote repo.

 ### Files used